Capital

 In the process of registration of a color trade mark, higher official fee has to be paid than in the case of a B&W mark.

-Even though the Law anticipates the Class headings, in practice the IPO insists that the goods/services are precisely cited
+Even though the Law anticipates the Class headings, in practice the IPO insists that the goods/services are precisely cited.

 In N. Macedonia, protection of an invention via a short term patent is available, the validity is the usual 10 years, and there are no limitations regarding the number of patent claims.
 The applicant decides between a short term or regular patent when submitting the application or in the additional term of 6 months from filing date.